pfgithub/custombot/README.md

 When raw data is recived from the server, this callback is called with the parameter `data`

 ## event `connect`
-Once the client has recived the `xxx :is now your hidden host` message.
+WIP - Once the client has recived the `End of /MOTD command` message.
 No parameters are passed to this function